Rolan Kiladze: Scientific achievements

-Rolan Kiladze studied the movement and origin of the solar system bodies.
+Rolan Kiladze studied the movement and origin of the Solar System bodies.
 He developed a universal formula for determining the length of the day-night time for distant planets (1965).

-Rolan Kiladze determined the mass of the planet Pluto (1967).
+Rolan Kiladze determined the mass of the dwarf planet Pluto (1967).

 Rolan Kiladze calculated the thickness of the rings of the planet Saturn (1969), which was confirmed in 1995 by the observations of the Hubble Space Telescope.

 Rolan Kiladze detected the signs of existence of the atmosphere on the planet Mercury (1974).

 Rolan Kiladze discovered a supernova in the constellation Cygnus (1975).

 Roland Kiladze suggested that Pluto was still undergoing the process of formation and was still surrounded by particles.
 He predicted the existence of the Pluto's moon Charon a year before its discovery (1977).

 Rolan Kiladze developed a theory about the modern rotations of the planets which was confirmed in 2005 by the discovery of two more moons of Pluto (1986).

 Rolan Kiladze with colleagues from St. Petersburg worked out the theory of movement of geosynchronous satellites (2001).

 Rolan Kiladze discovered the phenomenon of regularity of the orbits of satellite debris (2004).
 On the basis of this discovery, the theoretical possibility of collecting of the "space debris" was created.

 Rolan Kiladze found the criterion for predicting an asteroid collision with Earth based on only two positional observations (2004).

 R. I. Kiladze is the author of the monograph “Modern Rotation of Planets, as a Result of Development of Small Particles” (1986), “Theory of Movement of Geostationary Satellites” (2008) and the textbook for students “Theoretical Astrophysics.”
 He is the author of three catalogues for geostationary satellites and more than 150 scientific articles.